Terms and Conditions for the Supply of Products and Services to Businesses.

 (b) fraud or fraudulent misrepresentation.

-9.7 Subject to clause 9.1 , the Supplier's total liability to the Customer shall not exceed the total price of the Goods or Services in question.
+9.2 Subject to 9.1, the Supplier’s total liability to the Customer shall not exceed the total price of the Goods or Services in question.

-9.8 This clause 9.3 sets out specific heads of excluded loss:
+9.3 This 9.3 sets out specific heads of excluded loss:

 (i) loss of profits;